britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 mvn clean install
 ```

-This discards all previous work and executes the full build from scratch, ensuring consistency but at the cost of time and resources—even if many modules or phases are unchanged.
+This discards all previous work and executes the full build from scratch, ensuring consistency but at the cost of time and resources - even if many modules or phases are unchanged.
 The life cycle model prioritizes determinism and correctness, but it clashes with the optimization instincts of AI agents.

 It is also worth noting that Maven’s strict life cycle model is quite unique in the world of build tools.
 Most other popular systems follow a dependency graph–based approach.
-Well-known examples include Gradle, Bazel, Make, and Cargo, all of which determine what needs to be rebuilt based on the dependency graph and file changes.
+Well-known examples include Gradle, Bazel, Make, and Cargo, all of which determine what needs to be rebuilt based on a graph and file changes.

 ## Why DAG-Based Build Tools Are Easier for AI

-Dependency graph (DAG)–based build tools like Gradle operate differently.
+DAG-based build tools like Gradle operate differently.
-Instead of enforcing linear phases, they determine what actually needs to be rebuilt based on dependency relationships and file changes.
+Instead of enforcing linear phases, they determine what actually needs to be rebuilt based on task dependency relationships and file changes.
-This incremental, dependency-aware approach makes them a more natural fit for AI workflows.
+This incremental, task dependency-aware approach makes them a more natural fit for AI workflows.

 Consider the earlier examples.
 Running a single test with Gradle can be done as: